JeffShao96/Symbolic-NS3/README.md

 Symbolic NS-3 is our on-going project to extend NS-3 for exhaustive testing where a user simulates a network protocol in all possible network environments with respect to some uncertain factors.
 Specifically, we modify and extend NS-3 by leveraging [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution) so that it can be easily and efficiently used for exhaustive testing.

-Below is a short introduction of Symbolic NS-3, and you can find more information in this [short paper](Sym_NS_3_Draft.pdf).
+Below is a short introduction of Symbolic NS-3, and you can find more information in this [short paper](./Sym_NS_3_Draft.pdf).
 Please feel free to contact us (emails can be found in the short paper), if you have any questions, suggestions, or comments.

 ## An exhaustive testing demo

 Let's consider an exhaustive testing problem in a network where two senders and one receiver are connected by two point-to-point links.
 Both senders simultaneously send a UDP packet to the receiver.
 What is the range of all possible differences between the arrival times of these two packets if each link has an uncertain delay between 1 and 1000ms?

 We can use the brute force method with the current NS-3 to simulate all possible cases (a total of 1000*1000=1,000,000 cases).
 You can download the corresponding scripts and code [here](https://github.com/JeffShao96/Current-NS3) (including [repeatCurrentDemo.sh](https://github.com/JeffShao96/Current-NS3/blob/main/repeatCurrentDemo.sh), [currentDemo.cc](https://github.com/JeffShao96/Current-NS3/blob/main/scratch/currentDemo.cc), and [udp-server.cc](https://github.com/JeffShao96/Current-NS3/blob/main/src/applications/model/udp-server.cc)).
-It takes a total of 521,900 seconds to run all 1,000,000 simulations, and the simulation result is presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).
+It takes a total of 521,900 seconds to run all 1,000,000 simulations, and the simulation result is presented and discussed in the [short paper](./Sym_NS_3_Draft.pdf).

 We propose a more efficient method using our proposed Symbolic NS-3.
-This repository contains our current Symbolic NS-3 and the corresponding simulation scripts and code (including [symDemo.cc](symDemo.cc)  and [udp-server.cc](./ns-3-dev/src/applications/model/udp-server.cc)) to run this demo.
-It takes only 33 seconds to get the simulation result using Symbolic NS-3, and the simulation result is presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).
+This repository contains our current Symbolic NS-3 and the corresponding simulation scripts and code (including [symDemo.cc](./symDemo.cc)  and [udp-server.cc](./ns-3-dev/src/applications/model/udp-server.cc)) to run this demo.
+It takes only 33 seconds to get the simulation result using Symbolic NS-3, and the simulation result is presented and discussed in the [short paper](./Sym_NS_3_Draft.pdf).

 Below is the instruction to download, install, and execute Symbolic NS-3.